ADLdev-SA/ise102/README.md

 - Modify lines 32-36 in Program.cs to initialize the array for Clients. (you have more properties)

 **3. Build Unit Test for the code of the BankAcc class to test method Withdraw() and Deposit()**
+- At least two test cases.
+- Mor test cases => more marks.

 **4. Attached documents:**
 - UML diagram describing the flow of BankApp